Creag Mhòr (Glen Lochay)

 The name Creag Mhòr (Glen Lochay) translates from Scottish Gaelic as “Big Rock”.

 Creag Mhòr (Glen Lochay) is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.